How to Meet Asynchronously at Polynomial Cost: Applications: solving problems for multiple asynchronous agents

-Phase 2.
+{Whenever $Min(W)<L$, agent $a$ aborts Phase~2 as soon as it is at a node and switches to Phase~3.}

+\underline{Phase 3}.

+{Let $s$ be the node where agent $a$ is located at the beginning of Phase~3.
+If $Min(W)<L$ then agent $a$ seeks to meet its token (i.e. agent $b$) by applying $R(E(n),s)$.
+Once the meeting occurs, if agent $b$ has already output its bag then agent $a$ does the same.
+Otherwise, agent $a$ transits to state {\em ghost}.}

-Knowing the size $n$ of the graph, agent $a$ executes procedure RV-ASYNCH-POLY$(1)$ until it performed $\Pi(n,1)$ edge traversals.
-(Note that $|1|=1$.)
-We will show that at this point it met all agents that were either still dormant or were in state traveller.
-The labels of all remaining agents are in the union of bags of all agents currently in state {\em token}.
-Agent $a$ performs two consecutive DFS traversals of the graph (whose map is already known to it), traversing all of its edges.
-After the first DFS traversal agent $a$ has in its bag the labels of all participating agents.
-During the second DFS traversal, all these labels are transmitted to all agents in state {\em token}, together with the information that this is the set of all labels.
-After completing the second traversal agent $a$ outputs the value of its bag.
+{If $Min(W)=L$, we know that agent $a$ has carried out the execution of Phase~2 until its term without aborting it prematurely.
+We will show that at this point there does not remain any agent that is either dormant or in state {\em traveller}.
+The labels of all remaining agents are in the union of bags of all agents currently in state {\em ghost}.
+In this case, agent $a$ performs $R(E(n),s)$ followed by a complete backtrack $\overline{R(E(n),s)}$.
+After the first trajectory $R(E(n),s)$ the agent has in its bag the labels of all participating agents.
+During the second trajectory $\overline{R(E(n),s)}$, all these labels are transmitted to all agents in state {\em ghost}, together with the information that this is the set of all labels.
+After completing the second trajectory agent $a$ outputs the value of its bag.}

 \begin{theorem} Upon completion of Algorithm SGL, each agent outputs the set of labels of all participating agents.
 The total cost of the algorithm is polynomial in the size of the graph and in the smallest length of all labels of participating agents. \end{theorem}